Single Sign-On (SSO) Configuration

 Overview

-Validaitor supports Single Sign-On (SSO) authentication using Microsoft Entra ID (formerly Azure Active Directory).
+Validaitor supports Single Sign-On (SSO) authentication using Microsoft Entra ID (formerly Azure Active Directory) and Generic OIDC (OpenID Connect) providers such as Keycloak, Okta, Auth0, Google Workspace, and others.
 SSO allows your organization's users to authenticate using their corporate credentials, streamlining access management and improving security.

 Key Features